 Solar Panel Installation

 There’s been an emerging trend of using solar energy for building maintenance, which is done by solar panel installation.
 Not only do they reduce power consumption and power the building itself, but there’s been a shift from the old, clunky designs into a hyper-modern design that is stunning to behold.

-For instance, Stanford University’s Central Energy Facility is a standout example of elegant design with solar panel installation.
+For instance, Smartflower Solar Panels and Stanford University’s Central Energy Facility is a standout example of elegant design with solar panel installation.
 The structure elegantly obscures heavy-duty infrastructure with metal screens, including a shade trellis that doubles as a solar array, powering the entire building.